 to learn more about Art Therapy visit:

-Bridget is a New York licensed and nationally board certified Creative Arts Therapist, Psychotherapist, and certified Trauma therapist.
-She began her career as a therapist after a decade of working at the National Institutes of Health in supportive family program roles.
-She witnessed the deep need for holistic psychological approaches that treat the mind and body together.
+Bridget is a Maryland and New York licensed nationally board certified Creative Arts Therapist, Psychotherapist, and certified Trauma therapist.
+She began her career as a therapist after a decade of work with children at the National Institutes of Health in supportive family program roles.
+There she came to appreciate the deep need for holistic therapeutic approaches that treat the mind and body together.
 Bridget completed her graduate studies at the Pratt Institute and clinical training at Mount Sinai Hospital in New York.
-Her experience includes work with children and adults at every stage of life.
+Her experience includes work with children and adults at every stage of life ages 2- 97.
 She has worked with many adults and children on medical inpatient units, in palliative care, and has provided individual and family crisis counseling on intensive care units.
 In her private practice she works with many individuals experiencing PTSD, C-PTSD, and dissociation.
-Bridget continuously pursues training to stay up-to-date with the latest interventions for trauma and is certified in Sensorimotor Psychotherapy Level I to treat dysregulation, survival defenses and traumatic memory.
+Bridget continuously pursues training to stay up-to-date with the latest interventions for trauma and dissociation and is certified in Sensorimotor Psychotherapy Level I to treat dysregulation, survival defenses and traumatic memory.

-Bridget is a Stella Center certified Mental Health Provider for NY residents receiving the biological intervention stellate ganglion block to help treat PTSD is part of your journey.
+Bridget is a Stella Center certified Mental Health provider if receiving a stellate ganglion block to help treat PTSD is part of your journey.